damilarekoiki/project-management/README.md

 ## Technologies used

-- Laravel for the backend
+- Laravel for the backend.

-- Sanctum for authentication
+- Sanctum for authentication.

-- Vue.js for frontend
+- Vue.js for frontend.

-- Inertia to handle navigation of pages
+- Inertia to handle navigation of pages.

-- MySQL for database
+- MySQL for database.

-- PestPHP for test
+- PestPHP for test.

-- Larastan for PHP static code analysis to capture future possible code errors
+- Larastan for PHP static code analysis to capture future possible code errors.

-- ESLint for Javascript static code analysis
+- ESLint for Javascript static code analysis.

-- Pint(PHP) and Prettier(Javascript) for consistent code styling
+- Pint(PHP) and Prettier(Javascript) for consistent code styling.

-- Husky to handle pre-commits (runs static analysis and code style tools before every commit)
+- Husky to handle pre-commits (runs static analysis and code style tools before every commit).

 ## Architecture